Troy E. Walton

 - The amount of asbestos exposure affects the settlement payout.

-How Much Are Settlements Worth?
+How Much Are Mesothelioma Settlements Worth?

-Settlements vary in amount from case to case and out of court settlements are rarely made public.
-However, there are several estimates of mesothelioma settlement amounts made through policy research.
+Settlements vary from case to case and are rarely made public.
+However, several estimates of mesothelioma settlement amounts are available through policy research.

-How Are Settlements Determined?
+How Are Mesothelioma Settlements Determined?